arve0/vue-persistent-state/README.md

 # Vue persistent state
 This plugin lets you persist state in Vue through localStorage.
-Nice for small projects and prototyping, when you do not need vuex.
+Nice for prototyping and small projects, when vuex is too much.

 ## Install